beyondthesoftware/website/content/momentum-lab.md

 - A repeatable framework you can use again
 - Confidence from crushing your goal

-Real change takes time—but it starts with one focused step.
+Real change takes time, but it starts with one focused step.

 ---